marcin-sielski/LM15SGFNZ07/README.md

 # LM15SGFNZ07
-Library for LM15SGFNZ07 display found in Siemens M55, C60,
+Raspberry Pi library for LM15SGFNZ07 display from the following Siemens phones: M55, S55, C60, MC60, A65.